A 2026 Guide To Health Insurance For Americans In Thailand

-If you’re an American traveling or moving to Thailand, your US health insurance likely won’t cover you abroad.
-To stay protected, you’ll need international or travel health insurance that includes medical coverage in Thailand.
-These plans can cover everything from emergency care to routine visits and even hospital stays, depending on the coverage level you choose.
+If you’re an American traveling or moving to Thailand, your US health insurance likely won’t cover care abroad.
+To stay protected, you’ll need travel or international health insurance with medical coverage in Thailand, from emergencies and hospital stays to routine visits, depending on your plan.

 American expats in Thailand will receive the best medical care by securing private international health insurance that will cover the cost of private hospitals and medical care in Thailand.
 Thailand has many international hospitals that offer exceptional care.